dubidub/blog/_posts/2020-03-30-a-review-of-accessible-education-resources-in-taipei-city.md

 ### PART I OF THE REPRESENTATION AND MEASUREMENTS OF URBAN TRANSPORTATION NETWORKS

 Transportation modeling is at the core of urban transportation planning process.
 It attempts to simulate human behavior of travelling, estimates the impact of traffic on existing transportation networks, and provides reference for future infrastructure improvement, such as new roads or change of public transit system, for the next decades.

 The conventional transportation modeling consists of four-step processes: trip generation, trip distribution, modal split and traffic assignment.
 First the target urban area is divided into tens or hundreds of traffic analysis zones (TAZs).
 Based on the socio-economic condition of each TAZ, the trips originated from each zone are generated as well as those destined for.
 The next step, trip distribution, constructs the estimated origin-destination (O-D) matrix.
 Take a study area of 100 TAZs for instance, a 100 x 100 O-D matrix will be established, where each cell in the matrix represents the total trips from one TAZ to another.
 This matrix will then be split, based on the choice of vehicle modes, into trips of car, bus or subway.
 In the last step, these trips are assigned to the roads in the real-world transportation network for the estimation of traffic flows, speed and capacity.
+&emsp;
+&emsp;
 ## THE PROBLEM
+&emsp;
 *A great number of variables are taken into consideration in this forecasting process which make the models and their calibration extremely sophisticated.* Trip generation model uses population as well as school population, household numbers, income, car ownership, employment as key variables.
 A mysterious impedance function is created with distance and travelling cost in trip distribution model.
 Modal split model uses travel time value of different modes of vehicle, car maintenance cost, fuel charges, parking fees, etc. to construct the utility function of human-being.
 Traffic assignment establishes capacity restraint model of each travel mode to assign the trips to the real world network.

 This study, consisting of a series of posts, will use the analysis methods and tools inspired by Social Network Analysis to offer an alternative angle of view on the urban transportation networks.
 This study will try to answer the question: